rogeralmeida/rogeralmeida.github.io/source/_posts/2015-06-15-my-e-mail-policy.markdown

 I check my email twice a day, at 10:00 am and 04:00 pm.
 I have reminders in my calendar .
 That helps me organize my day and prevents me from being fooled by my weak memory.

 ##Time box email time
 As an adopter of the [Pomodoro Technique](http://pomodorotechnique.com/) I keep track of the time I spend with email.
 What I noticed is that I need almost two pomodoros  to read/respond/forward/archive my emails.
 That means that I need almost two hours during my day only to deal with my email inbox.
 That was so true when I was working for [ThoughtWorks](http://www.thoughtworks.com/).
-Now that I'm working for [DiUS](http://dius.com.au/) I'm trying not to sign in to so much email's lists.
-I aim to keep my email time in one pomodoro.
+Now that I'm working for [DiUS](http://dius.com.au/) I'm trying not to sign in to so many email lists.
+My aim is to keep my email time in one pomodoro.

 ##So far, so good
-Till here I described what I have been doing for one year.
-It's working fine and I notice that my productive increased since then.
+Up until here I've described what I have been doing for one year.
+It's working fine and I've noticed that my productive increased since then.
 Before I was checking email every time I alternated windows.
 Now, I can alternate windows without the temptation of checking email.
 But there is one last step that  I wanna try...

 ##Vacation Responder On
 From today on I'll keep my Vacation Responder On in my professional email.
-This is the message that I will send to who send me email:
+This is the message that I will send to those who send me email:

 >Hi,